tfdsoft/famidash/CONTRIBUTING.md

 6. If it didn't error out and it completed successfully, run the following command to do it for real:<br>`python3 export.py [<path/to/FamiStudio.dll>]`
 7. Don't close the terminal yet!
 You've now got a few things to adjust:
 8. Ensure that the /LIB/asm/famistudio_ca65.s file has the settings set as the export output dictates
-9. Remove the references to the "dpcm" song from the header of each music_X.s file <br>[ TODO: automate this ]
-10. Adjust the music names before the bgmtest function in /SAUCE/gamestates/state_lvldone.h <br>[ Not automatable as it is changing the names ]
+9. Adjust the music names before the bgmtest function in /SAUCE/gamestates/state_lvldone.h <br>[ Not automatable as it is changing the names ]
-11. Adjust the xbgm_lookup_table2 table in /SAUCE/gamestates/state_lvldone.h AND the contents of the "plst" chunk in NSF/metadata.s <br>[ TODO: automate and unify this ]
+10. Adjust the xbgm_lookup_table2 table in /SAUCE/gamestates/state_lvldone.h AND the contents of the "plst" chunk in NSF/metadata.s <br>[ TODO: automate and unify this ]
-12. Test the game.
+11. Test the game.
-13. If anything odd went on in any of these steps, ping @alexmush and they'll probably respond within 48 hours (response times will vary)
+12. If anything odd went on in any of these steps, ping @alexmush and they'll probably respond within 48 hours (response times will vary)

 ## levels (guide by Ficus)